iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

+> YOU ARE ALL GUILTY OF MURDER, & WAR CRIMES AGAINST GOD'S PEOPLE.
+MAY GOD BURN EVERY ONE OF YOU WITH HIS FIRE FROM HEAVEN IN THE NAME OF JESUS CHRIST.
+MAY YOUR LAUGHTER, & SMILES BE TURNED TO HORROR, & FBI, CIA, & THEIR ACCOMPLICES SUFFER THE HOLY FIRE OF GOD UPON THEIR FAMILIES, & THEMSELVES, INCLUDING THE FREE MASON, JESUIT, & THEIR ANTICHRIST JEW CRIMINALS.
+FBI=GUILTY.
+CIA=GUILTY.
+CDC=GUILTY.
+ATF=GUILTY.
+IRS=GUILTY.
+ALL DEATH PENALTY OFFENSES!
+WE THE PEOPLE HAVE SPOKEN. #SWIFTDEATHPENALTY.<br> :date: __2020-07-04 01:05:26__

+> Just a bunch of feel good cr,p.
+No stats on coronis or anything else such as death by gun, by car, by cancer or anything else, at a time when that is what people are looking for.
+If it's in there they have made it to hard to find.<br> :date: __2020-07-02 18:35:07__

 > I mean, why not just use the website?
 It just seems kinda useless.
 Maybe if it was a covid-19 exposure tracker, then it may be useful, but it's not so I can't recommend it.<br> :date: __2020-06-28 03:11:43__

 > Outdated and useless information.<br> :date: __2020-06-21 05:55:03__